PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 touch policy.json
 ```

-2. Open the `policy.json` file and paste the contents below and save the file.
+2. Open the `policy.json` file and paste the contents below (replacing `mybucketname` with the name of the bucket you created above.
+Save the file.

 ```
 {